elsaMendes/credit-card-application/README.md

 # Springboot Dockerized Credit Card Application

-This is a small Credit Card Application that exposes to endpoits to create and retrieve credit cards.
+This is a small Credit Card Application that exposes two endpoits to create and retrieve credit cards.

 ## Getting Started